Heidijvr/Trivia-Game/README.md

 -----

 #**Suggested future challenges:**
-* Give users a summary of their answers after they submit.
 * Update the navigation to let users skip to any question number.
 * Create custom messages for each level of results.
 For example, if someone scores 8/10 or higher, call them a _quiz master_.
 * Add a countdown timer to see if people can beat the clock.